Administering Oracle Linux 7: Part 1

 To find any stuck jobs on the system, run the following:

-[root@oel73 ~]# systemctl list-jobs No jobs running.
+[root@oel73 ~]# systemctl list-jobs

 Almost all services have required dependencies in order to start, so to list the dependencies of a service, execute the following: